 - The Ending Chronicle: Despite her body's recurrent Sex Shifting, Shinjou is still the source of most of the Fanservice in the series, coming with several nude scenes no matter if she's "Sadame" or "Setsu" at the moment.

 - Ménage à 3: The only actual transwoman in the series, Senna, is considered one of the most beautiful females in her world, probably rivaled only by the likes of DiDi.
 This applies both in-universe and out.
-Unfortunately she is portrayed with pretty much every negative transphobic stereotype about transwomen there is, including having basically raped the male lead by penetrating him anally while he was too drunk to even properly understand what was going on.
-That particular incident was played straight as a double standard rape as comedy scene, and Senna never faced consequences of any kind.
-When confronted by actual trans folk about portraying the only trans character as an egotistical, obnoxious, self=absorbed diva with a fetish for anally deflowering drunk men, (basically a cis gay drag queen with a boob job and no boundaries), Giselle dismissed any and all complaints by saying her strips are Screwball Comedies and that EVERY character in her strips is a creepy asshole capable of rape who only cares about themselves.
-Anyone who actually reads Giselle's strips know that to be completely false, as most characters, especially the primary three, (one of whom was the comedy rape victim), are all pretty generally nice decent people.
+Unfortunately she is portrayed with pretty much every negative transphobic stereotype about transwomen there is, including rape (she penetrates the male lead anally while he was too drunk to even properly understand what was going on), a moment that is portrayed as a double standard rape as comedy scene without any consequences of any kind.
+This caused major criticism from real trans folk about portraying the only trans character as an egotistical, obnoxious, self-absorbed diva with a fetish for anally deflowering drunk men, which writer/artist Giselle responded to by arguing that every character in her Sex Comedy is just as bad.
+However, the storyarc in question specifically characterized Senna as being more selfish, more vain, and more sexually-forward than most other characters.
 So whether or not Senna qualifies as this really depends on how you view Transwomen to begin with.

 - Some people have said Glip of Floraverse has done this, as they include trans woman (In a Futanari porn fashion-girls with penises) who are lesbians because it's hot and they'd rather not draw naked guys having sex.
 Some have said they're using lesbian Futa porn (women with a penis) having piv sex-penis in vagina sex-as an excuse to not have a man having sex with the women.
 It's been said that Glip would rather have Futa porn and fetishize trans woman than have good LGBT representation.